Income Marketplace Review: Top 5 P2P Platform (Here’s why!)

 Loan Offering

 There are a variety of international lenders on Income.
-These are geographically spread over the following regions: Europe (including Estonia, Latvia, Finland and Bulgaria), South America (Mexico and Colombia), and Southeast Asia (Indonesia).
+These are geographically spread across the regions of Europe, South America and South East Asia.
+Below is a brief overview of the largest and most important lenders on Income Marketplace.

 Costs and Fees